hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 ~> **Note:** All arguments including the access key will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).

+~> **NOTE on Container Registry and Container Registry Replication's:** Terraform currently provides both a standalone [Container Registry Replication](container_registry_replication.html), and allows for replications to be defined in-line within the [Container Registry](container_registry.html).
+At this time you cannot use a Container Registry with in-line Replication in conjunction with any Container Registry Replication resources.
+Doing so will cause a conflict of Replication configurations.

 ## Example Usage

 ```hcl